-Last year, Tesco Bank reported that £2.5 million was stolen from 9,000 accounts by cyber criminals.
+Tesco Bank reported that £2.5 m was stolen from 9,000 accounts by cyber criminals in 2016.
 Some customers received text messages from the company in the early hours, warning them of fraudulent activity on their account.

 The bank temporarily suspended online payments of 20,000 current account customers.
 No personal data was stolen and all affected accounts were refunded.